Skip to main content

 Who are the active multifamily lenders in May 2026?+

-Active originators: Fannie DUS lenders (institutional channel), Freddie Optigo + SBL lenders, HUD MAP lenders, CMBS conduit shelves (JPMorgan, Wells Fargo, Goldman, Citi, Deutsche Bank), bank portfolio (regional + community), and multifamily bridge specialists (institutional credit funds + private credit operators).
+Active originators span six channels: Fannie DUS lenders (institutional channel), Freddie Optigo plus SBL lenders, HUD MAP lenders, CMBS conduit shelves at the major investment banks, bank portfolio (regional plus community), and multifamily bridge specialists (institutional credit funds plus private credit operators).

 What's the minimum multifamily loan size?+